 Can we probe the nearest environs of a massive black hole other than the Galactic Centre?
 Massive black holes are surrounded by a variety of stellar populations, and among them are compact stars (stellar black holes, neutron stars and white dwarfs).
 White dwarfs, neutron stars, and stellar-mass black holes all share the property that they reach the last stable orbit around the central massive black hole before they are tidally disrupted.
 A compact star can either plunge directly toward the event horizon of the massive black hole, or gradually spiral in and fall into the hole, emitting gravitational waves.
 The latter process is the one of primary interest for eLISA.
 Gravitational waves produced by inspirals of stellar-mass compact objects into massive black holes are observable by eLISA.
-The mass of the compact object is typically of the order of a few solar masses, while the mass of the central black holes detectable by eLISA is from $10^4 M{\odot}$ to $10^7 M{\odot}$ .
-Because the mass ratio for these binaries is typically around $10^5$ , these sources are commonly referred to as EMRI.
+The mass of the central black holes detectable by eLISA is from $10^4 M{\odot}$ to $10^7 M{\odot}$.
+Because the mass ratio for these binaries is typically around 10^5 , these sources are commonly referred to as EMRI.

-The extreme mass ratio ensures that the inspiralling object essentially acts as a test particle in the background spacetime of the central massive black hole.
+The extreme mass ratio ensures that the inspiralling object essentially acts as a test particle in the background space-time of the central massive black hole.
 EMRI detections thus provide the best means to probe the environment of an astrophysical black hole and its stellar surroundings.
-White dwarfs, neutron stars, and stellar-mass black holes can all in principle lead to observable EMRI signals.
+White dwarfs, neutron stars, and stellarmass black holes can all in principle lead to observable EMRI signals.
 However, stellar-mass black holes, being more massive, are expected to dominate the observed rate for eLISA, for two reasons: mass segregation tends to concentrate the heavier compact stars nearer the massive black hole, and black hole inspirals have higher signal-to-noise, and so can be seen within a much larger volume.